 Your phone actually gives off a lot of information about you, including where you’ve been.
 And not only can those signals be intercepted, but they can also be used to locate you and connect you to others.
 So while you’re at a demonstration, you’ll want your phone to communicate as little information about you as possible.

 Keep your phone off or put it on airplane mode, which turns off cellular data and Wi-Fi by default.
 This stops cell carriers from knowing where you are based on what cell towers you connected to.
 This will also protect against any stingray attacks, which is when a device pretends to be a cell tower and collects data, including location, from phones around it.
 Police have been accused of using stingrays, or cell-site simulators, to collect information about phones.

-Airplane mode does not disable location services.
-In addition, if you’re using iOS 13, then depending on what you toggled on or off last time you were in airplane mode, Wi-Fi and Bluetooth may be enabled or disabled.
-So it’s a good idea to make sure all of those services are switched off.
+Airplane mode does not disable location services, so it’s a good idea to make sure all of those services are switched off.
 If airplane mode interferes with your activities, then switch off cellular data, Bluetooth, location services, and Wi-Fi individually, and only switch on what you need.

 Use guided access or pin your screens

 Android and iOS both have features that let you access one app while effectively locking the rest of the phone, so you can use that app while keeping the device secure.
 This is a safer way to post to social media or take photos during a protest, and it’s helpful in the event that you need to show someone, including law enforcement, something on your phone.